JeremyPDonahue/DevOps_Runbooks/human_runbooks/engineering_discipline_guidebook.md

 - Every action should produce a "log line."
 - Keep a time-stamped work log (e.g. in `log.md`, Notion, or Obsidian):

+---

+## 3. 🧱 Diagram Thinking Process

+Always work through architectural ideas in three progressive formats:

+1. **Whiteboard** – for loose exploration and thought dumping.
+2. **Notebook + Pencil** – for locking down a cleaned-up version.
+3. **Digital Diagram** – polished architecture rendered in Lucidchart, Excalidraw, or draw.io.

+---

+## 4. 🧩 Break Down Complex Merge Requests

+When reviewing unfamiliar or complicated MRs, answer:

+- **What does it do / change?**
+- **Why is it valuable?**
+- **What are the risks introduced (e.g., security, performance, maintainability)?**

+Write these in your own words before approving or asking questions.

+---

+## 5. 🧭 Realign When Slipping

+If you're losing steam, context, or discipline — re-read this guide and:

+- Recommit to async logging.
+- Pick a small task and complete it with full attention.
+- Revisit your most recent `concepts/` entries to resume structured learning.
+- Refresh a flashcard set to re-ground yourself in fundamentals.

+---

+**Stay curious.
+Stay clear.
+Stay accountable.**